Chemical weapon proliferation: Myanmar

 Intelligence regarding Myanmar's chemical weapon status is mixed, and sometimes contradictory.
 In the late 1990s, US naval intelligence identified Myanmar (then referred to as Burma) as developing chemical weapons capabilities.
 Later, other officials contradicted that statement, claiming that the evidence supporting Burma's chemical stockpile development was primarily based upon circumstantial evidence.

 In July 2014 five journalists in Myanmar were sentenced to ten years in jail after publishing a report saying Myanmar was planning to build a new chemical weapons plant on farmland in the country's Magwe Region.

 At an annual OPCW conference in 2019, the United States claimed Myanmar maintained a stockpile of chemical weapons dating to 1982.
 In November 2023, amidst a civil war, rebel groups of the Brotherhood Alliance accused the military of using chemical weapons on its forces multiple times in Shan State townships.
-The Arakan Army did the same in early December of that year in Chin State, which the military denied.
+In early December 2024, the Arakan Army made similar allegations in Chin State.
+The military denied all of these accusations.

 Myanmar signed the Chemical Weapons Convention on 14 January 1993, and ratified the agreement on 8 July 2015.
 The convention entered into effect 7 August 2015.